nikki93/multi/README.md

 You must have separate client and server modules that you specify as `main: ` and `serverMain: ` in your project's '.castle' file ([the `serverMain: ` key appears under the `multiplayer: ` key](https://castle.games/documentation/reference/castle-project-file-reference)).

-Each module should start with `Game = Game or {}` to define (but not re-define) the `Game` global that the library will populate.
 The client module must `require` the 'client.lua' file in this repository, while the server module must `require` the 'server.lua' file.
 You can `require` them using direct 'https://...'
 URIs as is possible in Castle.
+These `require`s return a `Game` table.

 You then implement methods in `Game.Common`, `Game.Client` and `Game.Server` to define your game.
 The methods you implement are listed under the 'Methods you implement' heading below.
 In any implemented method, `Game.Client` or `Game.Server` can call the `Game.Common` version using `Game.Common.<methodName>(self, ...)`, passing along all of the arguments that it received (it is free to pass in different arguments too).
+If `Game.Client` or `Game.Server` do not implement a particular method, it is looked up in `Game.Common`.

 In your methods, you can call methods on `self` that are pre-defined by the library.
 These are listed under the 'Methods you call' heading below.